 Anyone in the Cal State LA community can recommend that a new book is purchased by the Library.
 Although the Library reserves the right to make all decisions on what to purchase, it will try to fulfill as many appropriate requests as possible, budget permitting.
 Requested books should be academic in nature, support the curriculum, and be reasonably priced.
 Popular or highly specialized titles are of lower priority.
 Priority will always be given to curricular needs over other pursuits.
 Use this Online Form to submit your recommendation(s).

 Collection Development is the function that selects the books, periodicals, and electronic resources to be made available to Library users and the campus community.

 In its Collection Development activities, the Library respects the principles of intellectual freedom espoused in two American Library Association documents, the Library Bill of Rights and the Freedom to Read Statement.

-The responsibility for developing the Library's information and bibliographic resources is divided among the Library faculty based on subject knowledge and experience.
+The responsibility for developing the Library's information and resources is divided among the Library faculty based on subject knowledge and experience.
 Department Library Coordinators are named from among the faculty in the Colleges to serve as liaisons for their Departments with the Library Faculty Liaisons.
 Working together, they strive to provide information resources which meet the needs of the campus community.